benhaotang/OpenDeepResearcher-via-searxng/README.md

 Follow this repo for academic and local use updates.

 OpenDeepResearcher and OpenDeepResearcher-via-searxng are released under the MIT License.
 See the LICENSE file for more details.

+Also my gratitude to all the open-source software we have used in this project, including [ollama](http://github.com/ollama/ollama), [searxng](https://github.com/searxng/searxng), [docling](https://github.com/DS4SD/docling), [playwright](https://github.com/microsoft/playwright), [Jina](https://huggingface.co/jinaai/reader-lm-1.5b) and many more.